kwantam/conec/README.md

             - seems like there is a bug somewhere---possibly in quinn or rustls---that close/reopen triggers
             - [ ] investigate this bug!
     - [x] broadcast streams for Clients
-    - [ ] broadcast streams for Coordinator?
+    - [x] ~broadcast streams for Coordinator?~
-        - alternative: just connect a Client --- simplifies broadcast impl
+        - no: just connect a Client
-        - in the alternative case, remove Coordinator-side stream support? (just use Client)
+        - v0.0.12: remove Coordinator-side stream support
     - [x] Broadcast: identify the sending client?
     - [ ] add intf to automagically pick between client-to-client and proxied streams
         - super magical version: automatically initiate a new client channel